pboling/rails_env_local/README.md

 # Every effort should be made to avoid needing to use this library.

-Stick to the defaultRails envs, and if you have deployed envs whose names conflict badly with Rails' defaults, rename those to something else!
+Stick to the default Rails envs, and if you have deployed envs whose names conflict badly with Rails' defaults, rename those to something else!

 # RailsEnvLocal